ikepaul/gabo-frontend/README.md

 - UI support for more than 4 players.
 - Players should be able to choose the setup/layout of their cards.
 - Current score for players, some kind of scoresheet to keep track of total score between games.
-- Player order should be reflected in their position around the "table".
 - Support for keyboard as input instead of mouse.
 - SAYING GABO, a.k.a. ending a game.